The Icelandic Sheepdog is the only dog breed entirely native to Iceland.

 With its enormous energy levels, the Icelandic Sheepdog may need up to an hour of exercise every day.
 Long walks, hikes, and playtime should be enough to keep it happy.
 This breed also excels at herding, tracking, agility, and obedience challenges.
 Because of their strong herding instincts, however, it might be a bad idea to let them roam free around the neighborhood.
 It’s highly recommended that you have a large yard with a big fence to prevent these little escape artists from absconding.

-Despite its friendly and upbeat personality, Icelandic Sheepdog puppies still need thorough training and socialization to instill some discipline and prevent bad behavior as an adult.
+Despite their friendly and upbeat personality, Icelandic Sheepdog puppies still need thorough training and socialization to instill some discipline and prevent bad behavior as an adult.
 Puppy training classes are a great way to learn from an expert and meet new dogs and people.
 You should never miss an opportunity to socialize your dog; take it out of the house and introduce it to new people often.

 Crate training, while not mandatory, can be a great way to solve some housebreaking and behavioral issues with puppies as well.
 For any questions about vaccines, neutering/spaying, and micro-chipping, you should talk with your vet.